-SO cute, right??
-This is my second recipe for my guest blog for Cost Plus World Market for Easter.
-When I was asked to do some fun Easter themed baking recipes for them I knew I wanted to do my favorite carrot cupcake recipe but kicked up a notch with flavor and decorations.
-I LOVE the spice selection at World Market so I used a ton of spices in these cupcakes.
+When I was asked to do some fun Easter themed baking recipes for Cost Plus World Market I knew I wanted to do my favorite carrot cupcake recipe but kicked up a notch with flavor and decorations.
+I LOVE the spice selection at Cost Plus World Market so I used a ton of spices in these cupcakes.

 These carrot cupcakes have a TON of cinnamon, ginger, freshly ground nutmeg and a pinch of cardamom.
 I love cardamom and its typically known as one of the spices in Chai blends, but I think it adds a nice touch to any spice cake or carrot cupcakes.

 There are so many ways to make carrot cupcakes.
 Some use pineapple (Yum!), some add nuts like walnuts, some have raisins.
 Really the possibilities are endless.
 I love to shred the carrots extra fine and add in white chocolate chips.